 10 – Lock WP Login To Limit Login Attempts in WordPress

 By default, it is possible to test as many login/password pairs as you want to connect to your WordPress administration.
 Login LockDown records the IP address and timestamp of every failed WordPress login attempt.
 After a certain number of attempts are detected within a short period of time from same IP range, then the login function is disabled.
-This helps to prevent brute force password discovery.
+This helps to prevent brute force password discovery and protect your wordpress from brute force attack.

 So install the Login Lock Down plugin to restrict the number of attempts allowed for a certain amount of time.